mallorybowes/ha-coleman-mach-ble/README.md

 1. Go to **Settings → Integrations → Add Integration**
 2. Search for "Coleman Mach BLE"
 3. Enter the Bluetooth MAC address of your AC unit (find it with a BLE scanner app or your router's device list.
-Android [howto](docs/finding_mac_address.md) located in the /docs directory.)
+[How-to](docs/finding_mac_address.md) located in the /docs directory.)
 4. Set a name and poll interval

 ## Troubleshooting